 Achieving Spreadsheet and Email Escape Velocity

 In order to move the work efficiently, you need to get everyone out of the tyranny of email threads and shared Excel spreadsheets.
 Managing projects of this complexity must be handled by a platform, with automated hand-offs and reporting.

 I can hear some of you now: “We’re good.
 We have Jira to do that!” or “We have [the Microsoft Jira clone] Azure DevOps [ADO].”

-Marketing involves more than technologist.
+Marketing involves more than technologists.
 It demands creatives, plus many layers of stakeholders.
-These are folks haven’t the patience to learn the language and interconnections of those development and bug-fixing tools.
+These folks haven’t the patience to learn the language and interconnections of those development and bug-fixing tools.

 Workfront is the industry leader in providing a marketer-friendly solution.
 I’ve seen it in action.
 It can track campaigns, A/B tests, tagging, insight generation and much more.
 It does something else that would have warmed Mr. Goldratt’s heart.